The Fool as Advice

 The Fool Reversed As Advice

-Reversed as advice, the card is trickier, because it can mean two opposite things — and the way to tell them apart is your own recent behavior, not another card.
-If you've been planning the same move for months and haven't taken one concrete step, the reversed Fool reads as frozen at the edge.
-The advice: stop refining the plan and look at the fear underneath it, because that's the actual obstacle.
+Reversed as advice, the card is trickier, because it can mean two opposite things.
+The way to tell them apart is your own recent behavior, not another card.
+If you've been planning the same move for months and haven't taken one real step, the reversed Fool reads as frozen at the edge.
+The advice: stop polishing the plan and look at the fear underneath it, because that's the real obstacle.

 Either way, reversed never means "never begin."
-It means the beginning is mishandled — stalled by fear or stripped of thought — and the correction depends on which one you're doing.
-A one-card check-in each morning for a week is a decent way to watch which pattern you're actually in.
+It means the beginning is being handled badly, stalled by fear or stripped of thought.
+The fix depends on which one you're doing.
+A one-card check-in each morning for a week is a good way to watch which pattern you're actually in.

 Rob plans to quit tomorrow with no savings and no next step, "because the card said leap."
 He draws The Fool reversed as advice.